 Cons

-Padding is adequate, but not exceptional.
-Keep this in mind if you’re planning to catch faster pitching.
+The padding is adequate, but not exceptional.
+Keep this in mind if you are planning to catch faster pitching.

 Additional Image of the Louisville Slugger Xeno Pro mitt